jdawk123/Case-Study-01-EDA/README.md

 # Case-Study-01-EDA
 Explanatory Data Analysis Over Beer and Breweries in the US

 This is a project created by Jeremy Dawkins and George Adele.
-This is project for Southern Methodist Univeristy in Dallas, TX exploring Data Science course.
+This is project for Southern Methodist Univeristy in Dallas, TX Doing Data Science course.

 Description